 - Specialists materials developed by doctors, psychologists and teachers.

-- Developed by specialists, delivered by you.
+- Developed by specialists, delivered by teachers.

 Schools who have used Feeling Good